betterscientificsoftware/hello-heat-equation/1DSerialHeat/Fortran90.md

 ## Serial Fortran90 Implementation
-The input parameters for the hand-coded functions are as follows:
+The input parameters are as follows:
 ```
 n     = Number of temperature samples        !
 Integer
 uk1   = New temperatures across x-axis       !
 Array of Doubles